1958 Fender Bassman Amp Tweed

 1964 Fender Bassman amp black with white Presence knob

-This clean 5F6-A tweed Bassman is in excellent collectible and playable condition without excuses or issues.
+This clean 1958 Fender Bassman amp 5F6-A is in excellent collectible and playable condition without excuses or issues.
 The classic look of lightly worn but well preserved tweed is unmistakable compared to reissues or recovered tweed amps.